 2014 Building Code – Chapter 9

+Replace the existing Section BC 908.7.3.1 in its entirety with the below, which includes the comprehensive legislative history for this section.

 908.7.3.1 Retroactive provisions for existing buildings.
 Notwithstanding any other provision of law, listed carbon monoxide detectors shall be installed in existing buildings that are equipped with a fire alarm system and that contain group A-1, A-2, A-3, Group B or Group M occupancies in accordance with Section 908.7.3 by July 1, 2021.

 Legislative history: Local Law 191 of 2018, Local Law 13 of 2021